Chinese consumer finance firms rush to raise money via ABS amid coronavirus

 Wang Jing, analyst with Golden Credit Rating International, predicted that deal size of ABS will continue to grow in 2020 because of the government-led push to boost consumer credit.

-There are, however, concerns that ABS could fall out of favour with investors if weakening credit quality increased bad loan rates.
+There are, however, concerns that ABS could fall out of favor with investors if weakening credit quality increased bad loan rates.